VictorRios-hub/MoE_finetuning/README.md

-# Implementing a PyTorch Training Loop

-## Finetuning IBM Granite MoE 1.3B with Reinforcement Learning GRPO on GSM8K dataset
+# Finetuning IBM Granite MoE 1.3B with Reinforcement Learning GRPO on GSM8K dataset

-This project demonstrates how to fine-tune the IBM Granite MoE 1.3B model using the GRPO (Generalized Reward Policy Optimization) algorithm on the GSM8K dataset.
+#### This project demonstrates how to fine-tune the IBM Granite MoE 1.3B model using the GRPO (Generalized Reward Policy Optimization) algorithm on the GSM8K dataset.
 The training process leverages the capabilities of the `transformers` and `trl` libraries from Hugging Face, along with other essential libraries for efficient training and evaluation

 ## Model Architecture
 ```